xxfoundation/elixxir-server/README.md

   # the port flag is used.
   overrideInternalIP: ""

 # Information to connect to the Postgres database storing keys.
+(Required)
 database:
-  name: "nodedb"
+  name: "cmix_node"
+  address: "0.0.0.0:5432"
-  username: "node"
+  username: "cmix"
   password: ""
-  address: "0.0.0.0:3800"

 # Information to communicate with this Node's Gateway.
 gateway: